Eliza-908/bootstrap/README.md

 #Set up a demo Bootstrap site

-##Follow the instructions to set up a <a href="https://pages.github.com/">GitHub Pages</a> website
+Follow <a href="https://pages.github.com/">these instructions</a> to set up website GitHub Pages website.

-##Create a new repository, call it "bootstrap"
+Create a new repository, call it "bootstrap"

-##Clone the repository onto your Mac.
+Clone the repository onto your Mac.
 If you have xCode installed, then you can type

 ```
     git clone git@github.com:pbogden/bootstrap.git
     cd bootstrap
 ```

-##Create a file named "index.html" with the following content
+Create a file named "index.html" with the following content

 ```
     <!DOCTYPE html>